 The Bodleian Libraries form the integrated library service of the University of Oxford, offering over 9 million volumes, 26 site libraries, 3,800 study places, 48,000 online journals, hundreds of research databases, document supply services, information skills training programmes and world-class staff expertise.

 The Bodleian Social Science Library (SSL) is the main library for Russian and East European Studies.
-The SSL is housed on the ground floor of the Manor Road Building, and is open seven days a week during term-time.
+The SSL is housed on the ground floor of the Manor Road Building, and is open seven days a week during term-time with reduced hours during vacation.
 The library offers a variety of study spaces including graduate study rooms, individual study carrels, and two group discussion rooms which are available for booking.

 The RESC Library at St Antony’s College comprises approximately 24,000 volumes in Russian on Russian, Soviet and post-Soviet history, literature, politics, and economics.
 The holdings also include a number of Russian newspapers and periodicals covering a similar range of subjects.

 You will have the use of IT facilities within your college and at the University of Oxford's IT Services.
-There is also a room at the School of Interdisciplinary Area Studies which is available to students for study purposes, and where REES MPhil and MSc theses from previous years are available for consultation.
-IT Services runs courses on various computer programmes and can offer help and guidance.
+Oxford School of Global and Area Studies (OSGA) IT Services runs courses on various computer programmes and can offer help and guidance.
 Oxford University has an extensive library system and information about this will be provided at student induction and in the course guidance notes.

 You will be a member of the Middle Common Room (MCR), or equivalent, of your college, which is the main social centre for graduates.
 The MCR provides a common room and usually organises a programme of social events throughout the year.
 The college will also provide other academic and social facilities, such as a library and a bar.